Suraj-H/movie_rental/README.md

 - Validates rental exists and is not already returned
 - Calculates rental fee: `(days rented) × dailyRentalRate`
 - Sets `dateReturned` to current timestamp
+- Uses MongoDB transaction for atomicity:
+  - Updates rental record with return date and fee
   - Increments movie stock by 1
+- If any step fails, transaction is rolled back

 **Errors:**
 - `404 Not Found` - Rental not found